 Now that your students (and you) have relaxed a little and (hopefully) let go of perfectionism, let’s talk about creating an atmosphere that’s conducive to learning to draw.
 First, learning drawing techniques is both a right and left brain activity for many people, so it actually takes a lot of concentration.

-The CC projects are designed to make the most of that short thirty minute segment, so they often require a good deal of concentration.
+Many of my art lessons are designed to make the most of a short thirty minute segment, so they often require a good deal of concentration.
 Some kids will pick up on the technique quickly- those usually aren’t the ones who need to really concentrate.
 I’m thinking more about the students who are feeling overwhelmed by this task you’re giving them.
 These students will do well to have the room quiet while they’re drawing.
 This means you can’t walk around and tell everyone what a great job they’re doing.
 Personally, this was (and still is) a really hard habit to break.
 We want to encourage everyone by commenting on their work, but it really is helpful to create silence.
 If it feels awkward not to comment, just start drawing the art project yourself.
 If you’re awesome, the students will get to see a master at work.
 If you’re horrible, they’ll be encouraged to see you push through the struggle and improve as you go along.
 Then, in the last 5 minutes, you can have each student tell you about his/her drawing as they’re all cleaning up.

 Here’s a script you can use with your class to explain all this:

-I know many CC tutors like to have music playing the background.
+I know many art teachers like to have music playing the background.
 My opinion is that you need to know your class here.
 If the students in your class are catching on quickly and starting to chat with each other because this drawing activity is not taking their full concentration, then some music playing softly in the background will probably help.
 However, if there are a few students who are really struggling, silence will be best for them.